Feuer und Eis own tour

 Distanz: 73 km Höhe (+): 475m Höhe (-): 330m

-From here, the route continues slightly downhill through the moss to Neubern / Altenmarkt am Inn.
-From Altenmarkt, the route goes slightly uphill via Rohrdorf and a little later along the A8 to Frasdorf.
+From Rohrdorf, the route leads slightly uphill and a little later along the A8 to Frasdorf.
 From here it is not far to Aschau im Chiemgau.
-The route leads slightly downhill to Bernau, at the foot of the Kampenwand (1668m) and at the south-western end of Lake Chiemsee.
-The stage then runs between Bergen (Hochfelln at 1664m and Hochgern at 1633m) and the moors in front of Lake Chiemsee via Grassau to Bergen without any major climbs.
-Between Bergen and Siegsdorf there is another small mountain to overcome.
+The route leads slightly downhill to Bernau, at the foot of the Kampenwand (1,668 m) and at the south-western end of Lake Chiemsee.
+The stage then runs between the mountains Hochfelln (1,664 m) and Hochgern (1,633 m) and the moors in front of Lake Chiemsee via Grassau to the village of Bergen without any major climbs.
+Shortly before Siegsdorf you leave the Bodensee-Königssee cycle path again in the direction of Inzell to our 4* Wiesgauer Alpenhotel.

 Distanz: 78 km Höhe (+): 715m Höhe (-): 790m

-The last stage is one of the leisurely ones.
-It initially leads from Siegsdorf along the Traun to Traunstein.
-There is a small but steep ascent here.
-The route then leads gently up and down over the plateau and back down to Teisendorf, situated at the foot of the Teisenberg (1333m).
-Along the Ramsaubach stream, the route then leads past Lake Höglwörth without any major climbs and via Anger into the Ruperti-Winkel to Piding, close to the Saalach and Bad Reichenhall.
-From Piding along the Saalach to Bad Reichenhall, at the foot of the Latentgebirge and on the edge of the Untersberg National Park.
-From Bad Reichenhall, the route then leads up to Bayerisch Gmain and along the narrow valley between the Berchtesgadener Hochthron (1972m) and Predigtstuhl (1688m) to Berchtesgaden.
-From here, it is only a stone’s throw to the end of the long-distance cycle route: the Königssee lake in the middle of the Berchtesgaden National Park.
-After you have taken a last souvenir photo at the world-famous Königssee, you cycle back to Berchtesgaden and pick up your cycle path certificate at the Kur & Kongresshaus.
+After breakfast, our bus will take you to today’s starting point in Siegsdorf.
+From there, the route first leads along the Traun river to Traunstein.
+A short but steep climb awaits you here.
+Then it’s a gentle up and down across the plateau and back down to Teisendorf, situated at the foot of the Teisenberg (1,333 m).
+Along the Ramsaubach stream, the route leads past Lake Höglwörth without any major climbs and via Anger into the Rupertiwinkel to Piding, close to the Saalach and Bad Reichenhall.
+From Piding, the route continues along the Saalach to Bad Reichenhall, at the foot of the Lattengebirge and the edge of the Untersberg National Park.
+From Bad Reichenhall up to Bayerisch Gmain, through the narrow valley between Berchtesgadener Hochthron (1,972 m) and Predigtstuhl (1,688 m) to Berchtesgaden.
+And finally to the final destination of the tour, the Königssee.
+Our bus will pick you up there and take you to your hotel in Inzell.

 Individual departure